togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

         * “That is so good!” - Tsukino-Con's panel coordinator, as he walked past by me taking a bite out of that cookie during the 2024 con.
     * This is where I took my _Donghua_ [intro slide pic](https://bsky.app/profile/togarashimayo.com/post/3kkujntu26k25), thanks to Greg.
 * The Tannenbaum Restaurant ("Tannenbaum"; vielen Dank [Keichoro](https://www.instagram.com/keichoro03/)!) - Homestyle German fare with the most extreme customer service I’ve seen in my life going to restaurants.
-    * This is the best clue-in that I've received.
-I've been _dying_ to check out this place since Keichoro posted [his birthday meal on Instagram](https://www.instagram.com/p/Cx9gKG0Lt9m/?img_index=1), and I'm glad that Mira (the owner) made it worth the two-month wait...AUF DEUTSCH!
-    * My go-to is a Wiener Schnitzel and a black forest cake.
-I've also enjoyed the Jägerpfanne, the cheesecake, the rouladen, the shrimp croissant, and the seasonal turkey meal.
+    * I've documented this restaurant a couple times on Eat New West.
+I've also mirrored the posts on my website, considering that the group is members only.
     * While Mira wasn't the photographer, I took [my _Anime in the Philippines_ intro slide pic](https://bsky.app/profile/togarashimayo.com/post/3kxjnp2byci2k) in her restaurant.
 * Butterfly Tea & Dessert ("Butterfly") - K-Pop inspired bubble tea place that's cheaper than what the chains offer.
     * I am not part of the ARMY let alone a K-Pop stan, but I come here because the drinks (both the quality and creativity) slap, the service I've received from Nush (daughter and the "face" of the cafe), Deepa (mom), and Anil (dad) are extreme.